 parts.
 Time allowances for the diagnosis and performance of warranty

-dealer is doing business, and in no event shall such compensation of a motor
+In no event shall compensation to a motor

-vehicle dealer for warranty service be less than the rates charged by such
+vehicle dealer for labor times and labor rates be less than the rates charged by such

 dealer for like service to retail customers for nonwarranty service and